IMAGING ANATOMY CONFERENCE now CALLED "RADIANT"

-Email alert has been sent to all, who has registered to this id - email@example.com
+Email alert will be sent to all, who has registered to this id - email@example.com

 FRCR PART 1 TEACHING material is now available - please see the attachments below

 Part one FRCR exam consists of 2 components - Physics MCQ test, Radiological Anatomy MCQ tests - exams during March, June and September of each year.
 All information regarding the examination is available at www.rcr.ac.uk

 Physics MCQ test: this is regarded as perhaps the toughest hurdle to pass - but appropriate preparation will help to pass this exam: important aspects of preparation include - understanding the true/false MCQ test pattern; understanding physics concepts; using appropriate books such as Farr's and others; going through previous MCQs, getting help from previous candidates (including visiting www.thesrt.org website - a very useful one for the trainees).